US action on high-skill visas could hit Irish graduates

-US president Donald Trump’s latest executive order, clamping down on the abuse of highly-skilled worker visas, could impact Irish graduates in the future.
+US president Donald Trump’s latest executive order, clamping down on the abuse of highly-skilled worker visas, could impact Irish graduates in the future, writes Pádraig Hoare.

 Mr Trump announced the executive order based on his ‘Buy American, Hire American’ campaign promise while in Wisconsin, promising to get tough on companies abusing H1-B visas.